bandanna2k/parkrun-stats/README.md

 ## Minor

+- Weekly Results should use database, not events json.
+Invariants do this work now.
+Doing it this way causes problems.

 - Invariant - Event number must equal date.

 - Need a loading icon whilst fastest times page is loading